Flood Warning issued for Carbon by NWS - NewsBreak

 Flood Warning issued for Carbon by NWS

-Effective: 2021-08-23 10:27:00 EDT Expires: 2021-08-23 16:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around...don`t drown when encountering flooded roads.
-Most flood deaths occur in vehicles.
-Target Area: Carbon The National Weather Service in Mount Holly has extended the * Flood Warning for Northeastern Carbon County in northeastern Pennsylvania Monroe County in northeastern Pennsylvania * Until 400 PM EDT. * At 1027 AM EDT, flooding continued in Monroe County and in eastern Carbon County.
-AS much as 3 to 6 inches of rain fell in the area.
-Lingering flooding will continue into the afternoon. * Some locations that will experience flooding include Mount Pocono, East Stroudsburg, Tobyhanna, Palmerton, Wind Gap, Delaware Water Gap, McMichael, Long Pond, Reeders, Sun Valley, Pocono Raceway, and Scotrun.alerts.weather.gov
+Effective: 2021-08-23 04:00:00 EDT Expires: 2021-08-23 12:40:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
+Target Area: Carbon The National Weather Service in Mount Holly has issued a * Flood Warning for Northeastern Carbon County in northeastern Pennsylvania Monroe County in northeastern Pennsylvania * Until noon EDT Monday. * At 236 AM EDT, flooding continued in Monroe County and in eastern Carbon County.
+As much as 3 to 5 inches of rain fell in the area.
+While rainfall rates will continue to decrease, lingering flooding is likely through the morning hours. * Some locations that are experiencing flooding include Mount Pocono, East Stroudsburg, Tobyhanna, Palmerton, Wind Gap, Delaware Water Gap, McMichael, Long Pond, Reeders, Sun Valley, Pocono Raceway, and Scotrun.alerts.weather.gov

 Comments / 0